keeganridgley107/guild_msg_app/README.md

 ### Thoughts

-- will likely need socket to get bi lateral communications
+- will likely need socket to broadcast / recieve messages
     - flask-socketio seems like better choice if I decide to add flask front end
 - pip version is not current, update if issues arise
 - decided I'm going with flask/ socketIO to add front end to chat server